Health Indicator Report of Refugee arrivals

 NumeratorNumber of refugee arrivals.

-What Is Being Done?The primary goal of the Utah Department of Health Refugee Health Program is to offer health screening related services to all newly arriving refugees in Utah.
+What Is Being Done?The primary goal of the Utah Department of Health and Human Services Refugee Health Program is to offer health screening related services to all newly arriving refugees and newcomers in Utah.
 This is accomplished by working closely with the refugee resettlement agencies and with the health screening clinics and providers.